verrazzano/console/README.md

   npm install
 ```

-### Setup Keycloak client
+### Set up the Keycloak client

 [Keycloak](https://github.com/keycloak/keycloak) provides Identity and Access Management in Verrazzano for authentication to various dashboards and the Console application.
-To run the Verrazzano Console locally, first you need to configure the _webui_ [OpenID Connect client](https://www.keycloak.org/docs/latest/server_admin/#oidc-clients) to authenticate the login and API requests originating from the application deployed at `localhost`.
+To run the Verrazzano Console locally, first you need to configure the **webui** [OpenID Connect client](https://www.keycloak.org/docs/latest/server_admin/#oidc-clients) to authenticate the login and API requests originating from the application deployed at `localhost`.

 1. Access the Keycloak administration console for your Verrazzano environment: `https://keycloak.v8o-env.v8o-domain.com`
 2. Log in with the Keycloak admin user and password.
 Typically the Keycloak admin user name is `keycloakadmin` and the password can be obtained from your management cluster: